Last updated: October 12, 2017

 The User can correct, delete and otherwise handle personal data within the Service, or contact Zervant’s customer service team via the contact form in the Help Centre.

 If the User finds that there is a problem with the way we are handling personal data, the User has a right to file in a complaint to the User’s national data protection authority in the EU/EEA.
 In Finland that is the Data Protection Ombudsman.
-Contact details of the Finnish Data Protection Ombudsman can be found through this link.
+Contact details of the Finnish Data Protection Ombudsman.

 Our Service is not directed to children under 16.
 If you become aware that a child under 16 has provided us with personal information, please contact us at the information referred to in the ‘Data controller’ section, or simply send us an email at firstname.lastname@example.org.